diffblue/cbmc/doc/cprover-manual/cbmc-unwinding.md

 to obtain a list of all loops in the program.
 Then identify the loops you need to set a separate bound for, and note their loop ID.
 Then use:

-    --unwindset L:B,L:B,...
+    --unwindset L:B

 where `L` denotes a loop ID and `B` denotes the bound for that loop.
+The option can be given multiple times.

 As an example, consider a program with two loops in the function main:

-    --unwindset c::main.0:10,c::main.1:20
+    --unwindset main.0:10 --unwindset main.1:20

 This sets a bound of 10 for the first loop, and a bound of 20 for the second loop.